AlistairLR112/EnglandCrimeAssociations/README.md

 import pyspark.sql.functions as F
 ```

 The police data comes in several csv files with a folder for each Month-Year.
+Within each folder, there is a CSV file for each constabulary.
 We will concatenate these

 ```python